Experience-Monks/threejs-post-process-example/README.md

 ---

-This is an example of post-processing effects in [ThreeJS](http://threejs.org/), including FXAA and Color Lookup Table transforms.
+This is an example of post-processing effects in [ThreeJS](http://threejs.org/), including FXAA and Lookup Table color transforms.

 This example also provides some insight into the development workflow at Jam3, and how we scale and re-use code across some of our WebGL experiences.